 The EUAA practical guides and tools help increase the knowledge and technical skills of asylum practitioners across the EU.
 The guides are commonly developed by and agreed with the members of the EUAA thematic networks and the approved by the Management Board.
-They establish operational standards and offer guidance in user-friendly formats, including checklists, pocket books, posters, web-based interactive tools, etc. For more information see Practical Tools and Guides Brochure.
+They establish operational standards and offer guidance in user-friendly formats, including checklists, pocket books, posters, web-based interactive tools, etc. For more information see Practical Tools and Guides Catalogue.

 Click on the tabs for more details